Wake Forest vs. Syracuse NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Wake Forest and its opponents have combined for 57 points just two times this year.
+- Wake Forest and its opponents have scored at least 57 points -- this matchup's point total -- only two times this season.

-- Syracuse's games have gone over 57 points in two opportunities this season.
+- Syracuse has combined with its opponents to score more than 57 points in two games this season.

-- The combined points per game average of the two teams, 68.8, is 11.8 points above Saturday's over/under.
+- The combined points per game average of the two teams, 68.8, is 11.8 points greater than Saturday's over/under.

-- These two squads combine to allow 39 points per game, 18 fewer than this contest's over/under.
+- These two squads combine to surrender 39 points per game, 18 fewer than this contest's over/under.

 - The Demon Deacons and their opponents have scored an average of 63.9 points per game in 2021, 6.9 more than Saturday's total.